rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 and in the midst of the lampstands one like a son of man, clothed with a long robe and with a golden sash around his chest. ^0113

-The hairs of his head were white, like white wool, like snow.
+The hairs of his head were white like wool, as white as snow.
 His eyes were like a flame of fire, ^0114

 his feet were like burnished bronze, refined in a furnace, and his voice was like the roar of many waters. ^0115